Campaigns

 • $105 million to new oil projects

-In total, these projects would result in 6 billion tonnes of CO2-equivalent.
+In total, these projects would result in 6 billion tonnes of CO2-equivalent emissions.
+These projects include:

 Funding for companies with expansion plans

-See our ‘Corporate finance’ section below to find out more about how NAB’s corporate finance policy is enabling it to fund fossil fuel expansion.
+See our section on ‘Climate transition plans’ section below to find out more about how NAB’s corporate finance policy is enabling it to fund fossil fuel expansion.

 Expanding fossil fuels

 NAB is trying to establish itself as a climate leader in Australia.
 NAB proudly states in its Climate Report, “NAB is seeking to act as a catalyst for climate action.”
 The reality is that NAB is a climate laggard.
-Beyond the greenwashing spin, you’ll find a bank consistently willing to hand over its customers money to companies building new and expanded fossil fuel projects.
+Behind the greenwashing spin, you’ll find a bank consistently willing to hand over its customers’ money to companies involved in new and expanded fossil fuel projects.

-In recent years we’ve seen an ongoing trend of lending to some of the worst climate-wrecking companies.
+In recent years we’ve seen NAB finance some of the worst climate-wrecking companies and projects.
 Check out some of these examples below.

 NAB’s customers – case studies